Hydroinformatics/Data_Tools/README.md

 * [USDA_Data:](tools/USDA_Data)

-**Note:** Be aware the many of the tools above use objects and functions contained in the [utils](tools/utils) and/or the [QGIS tools](tools/QGIS_tools) directories.
+**Note:** Please be aware the many of the tools above use objects and functions contained in the [utils](tools/utils) and/or the [QGIS tools](tools/QGIS_tools) directories.
 Therefore, if you want to use the code as provided, you must maintain the structure of the repository.